Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 #### `--no-cache` Flag

 Running the script with `--no-cache` passed in builds the Docker image without using the cache.
-Useful if you are having issues with your local Docker image.
-This flag is automatically applied when using `--push`.
+This flag is useful if you need a fresh build to debug caching issues, force system or dependency updates, pull the latest base image, or ensure clean builds in CI/CD pipelines.

 ### `python -m scripts.run_module`